 Inflammation of the gastrointestinal system can occur, the esophagus can go into spasm and you may develop diarrhea or constipation.

 Moderate exercise has been shown to help maintain a healthy digestive system as it causes a release of endorphins which help to combat stress.
 Relaxation therapies including yoga and meditation can also help.

 2) Drink more water

 Drinking more water improves gut health because it keeps our intestines slippery and performing well.
+It is recommended to drink at least 2 litres of water every day.
 Avoid drinking sugary drinks though, as these can feed unhelpful gut bacteria and cause them to proliferate.